About the project

 View the meeting agenda and minutes.

-Consultation round one
+Consultation round 2

 From 21 April - 19 May 2021 we went back to the community with draft concept designs for the streetscape upgrade.
 The objectives were to: